 Pern continues to be a place where, if there weren’t any therapists, it would be necessary to invent them.
 Someone has to have thought of the practice of mental Healing, because this world is pretty crapsack for anyone not a Lord, rider, or Crafter.
 And, as we keep seeing, there are plenty of people at those levels that need help in coping with disasters or the pressures of their positions.
 Even if it’s always a crude practice, the planet needs counselors, instead of dragonriders sneering at each other and then thinking about staging a coup of leadership when one of theirs has issues.
 It’s not coincidental, I think, that the responses to Sh’gall, Tolocamp, and M’tani freaking out about plague have all been basically the same – anger, disapproval, derision, with the idea that they’re just not tough enough to handle it like Real Men(TM).
 If we can figure out on Terra that the social construction of Masculinity that relies on men being perennially tough and non-emotional is contributing to men dying earlier and committing acts of violence against themselves and others, surely on Pern they can follow suit, especially for the men that are pair-bonded with living weapons.

-Additionally, based on this exchange, Come see the violence inherent in the system.
-Or, for the visual version, Dennis, the anarcho-syndicalist peasant.
 In any case, we are rather starkly reminded of the strength of the caste system of the dragonriders, despite none of the riders, except perhaps the queen candidates, getting to choose what color of dragon they have.
 I’m not sure what the official handwave about this is, other than an insistence, true or not, that dragons choose their riders, but it seems like a pretty bad bargain to get “Congratulations!
 You’ve just joined the mounted class, the highest of classes, but at a rank that makes you front line fodder and that will give you no real respect in that class!”
 Then again, considering what happens in the other classes, and to them by dragonriders, maybe it’s the best of bad bargains.

 Still, if a brown rider isn’t worth frustration on Moreta’s part, then I wonder what they think of the blues and greens.
 Oh, wait, I don’t have to wonder, I just have to read a little bit further.